Allergies, Asthma and Autism

 Carry medications

-Make sure to always keep emergency asthma inhalers or epinephrine on hand.
-Keep a spare set in your car, at work or at school, if necessary.
-It can also be helpful to have a medical ID bracelet that indicates your diagnosis.
+Make sure to always keep quick-relief asthma inhalers or emergency epinephrine on hand.
+Keep a spare set in the car, at work or at school, if necessary.
+Find out whether your child’s school has emergency albuterol inhalers or epinephrine.
+Whether a child with autism is developmentally ready to self-carry their medication is a decision to discuss with a doctor.

 Reviewed by: